 One Heart Africa’s Story

 As One Heart Africa grew, so did the need for a more sustainable approach.
 In 2013, we were offered a large, 22-acre plot of land at the base of the Lubombo mountains near Siteki, Swaziland.
 Today, co-founders Ryan and Anna Carmichael, live in Swaziland and manage Lubombo Valley Farms.
 The purpose of this project is to provide fresh, nutrient-dense food to our neighbors affected by HIV (which is a number that is estimated to be above 30% of the population in Swaziland) and also for area care points who serve orphaned and vulnerable children in our community.
-Through the farm One Heart Africa is also able to teach sustainable farming techniques and to offer living-wage employment opportunities in our community.
+Through the farm, One Heart Africa is also able to teach sustainable farming techniques (including aquaponics and permaculture) while offering living-wage employment opportunities in our community.

 We believe that the power of education can mold young minds.
 We believe that equipping communities with nutritional food and agricultural training can lead to healthy families.
 And we believe that empowering people with jobs that promote dignity and pride can transform generations to come.
 This is the power of partnership.

 Ryan and Anna Carmichael are childhood friends who reconnected during college after they had both spent time living and working in Africa.
 Upon returning to America, the couple could not forget the people they had grown to love throughout their trips and began working towards developing solutions for the extreme poverty they had been exposed to.
 One Heart Africa was born out of this love and, specifically, the desire to provide sustainable opportunities for education and employment to communities in southern Africa.

 Ryan and Anna currently live on the farm in Swaziland where they manage the day-to-day activities of the organization and enjoy lots of beautiful sunsets!